sniclasj/milestone-one-2.0/README.md

   - Desktop Test Results: Join Us
 ![Join Us Mobile Lighthouse Results](documentation/testing/sj-fitness-join-us-lighthouse-desktop.jpg)

-The issue highlighted int he Lighthouse testing is due to the contrast of text colour in relation to background colour on the pricing.html page.
+The issue highlighted in the Lighthouse testing is due to the contrast of text colour in relation to background colour on the pricing.html page.
 This is discussed in the Unfixed Bugs section below.

 ### Unfixed Bugs